beginning of content

 What are HIV and AIDS?

-The human immunodeficiency virus (HIV) is a virus that affects the immune system.
-It gradually destroys cells called CD4 cells, which usually help the body stay healthy by fighting off disease.
+Human immunodeficiency virus (HIV) is a virus that affects your immune system.
+It gradually destroys a type of immune cell known as CD4.
+These cells help your body stay healthy by fighting off disease.

 What are the symptoms of HIV infection?

-After the initial illness, people with HIV infection usually have no other symptoms.
-However, the virus remains in the body.
+After the initial illness, people with HIV infection usually have no other symptoms, although the virus remains in the body and can be transmitted to others.

 CHECK YOUR SYMPTOMS — Use the Symptom Checker and find out if you need to seek medical help.